-Another cause of squeaky shoes is created by the friction between the inner sole and the sole of the shoe.
-Did you know that the type of floor you walk on can have an effect on the traction of the shoes?
+- The second cause of squeaky shoes is created by the friction between the inner sole and the sole of the shoe.
+Did you know that the type of floor your child walks is another reason of why shoes squeak?
 Make sure you have your child wear the shoes around different surfaces in order to soften the shoe and reduce the squeak.

-I have also noticed that certain shoes will only squeak when wet.
+- The third reason of why shoes squeak is from getting wet.
 If the shoes have gotten wet recently, make sure you dry them out and apply some powder in the shoes in order to absorb any leftover moisture.

-How Can I Stop My Kids’ Shoes From Squeaking? – Learn The Secret!
+How Can You Stop Your Kids’ Shoes From Squeaking? – 2 Proven Methods!

-Your first attempt should be to put baby powder in your shoes.
+Your first attempt should be to put baby powder in your kids’ shoes.
 You will have to remove the inner sole and then spread it evenly throughout the shoe.
-Put the inner sole back and have your child test them out!
+Put the inner sole back and have your child test them out.

 The powder works on reducing moisture which leads to less motion between the liner and the shoe.
 Baby powder has been proven to work for a lot of people, but if it doesn’t, try my second recommendation.

 I always recommend this method first since it has proven to be one of the most effective methods.
-Also, a lot of parents might have this product at home already, so they won’t have to invest in a new product!
-Try this method and let me know how it works in the comments section below!
+Also, a lot of parents might have this product at home already, so they won’t have to invest in a new product.
+If you decide to try this method, let me know how it works in the comments section below.

 Try the product WD-40 which will displace moisture and lubricates almost anything.
 You can get this anywhere: a